- egg (v.)

 - egg (n.)

 And the goode wyf answerde, that she coude speke no frenshe.
 And the marchaunt was angry, for he also coude speke no frenshe, but wolde have hadde egges, and she understode hym not.She did, however, recognize another customer's request for "eyren."
-Bad egg in the figurative sense is from 1855.
-To have egg on (one's) face "be made to look foolish" is attested by 1948.
+Used of persons from c.
+1600.
+Bad egg in the figurative sense is from 1855; bad eggs aren't always obvious to outward view (there was an old proverb, "bad bird, bad egg").
+To have egg on (one's) face "look foolish" is attested by 1948.

 [Young & Rubincam] realize full well that a crew can sometimes make or break a show.
 It can do little things to ruin a program or else, by giving it its best, can really get that all-important rating.
 They are mindful of an emcee of a variety show who already has been tabbed "old egg in your face" because the crew has managed to get him in such awkward positions on the TV screen. ["Billboard," March 5, 1949]